Skip to content

 Governance on Fediverse Microblogging Servers, Erin Kissane and Darius Kazemi

-And microblogging is only one aspect of today's Fediverse.
-PeerTube is a viable YouTube alternative; check out DAIR Institute's Peertube page, with videos of their Data Workers Inquiry and Mystery AI Hype Theater 3000 for an example of what you can find there.
+And it's important to keep in mind that microblogging is only one aspect of today's Fediverse.
+A lot of good stuff is happening in the fediverses! has a bunch of current examples, including DAIR Institute's Peertube page (with videos of their Data Workers Inquiry and Mystery AI Hype Theater 3000 for an example of what you can find there) and The Website League, a very innovative new approach to community that's completely different than Blacksky's approach.
+And that's only the tip of the iceberg.
 Pixelfed (images) and Mobilizon (events) continue to improve.
 So does the "Threadiverse" (federated forums, blogs, link aggregators, and other threaded discussion).
 The list goes on ...

 As Michael Foster says in Brazil, Bluesky & the Fediverse, Bluesky's emergence "means we can move on to something bigger and better."
 Citing Molly White's We can have a different web, Foster also suggests that "Fediverse 2.0" needs to get beyond "people vs protocols" to also focus on politics.
 Commenting on Foster's post in Fediverso 2.0: o fenômeno político que desponta no Brasil, José Murilo writes